-Prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
-(New 02/99.)
+Reviewed by Neil Jordan Franklin, Consumer Horticulture Extension Agent, Clemson University.
+08/15.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+New 02/99.

 A properly pruned shrub is a work of art and beauty and does not look as if it has been pruned.
 Pruning cuts should be hidden inside the plant where they will be covered by remaining leaves.
 The first step in pruning a shrub is to remove all dead, diseased or injured branches.
 Remove branches that cross or touch each other and those that look out of place.
 If the shrub is still too dense or large, remove some of the oldest branches.